heckmon/android-arm64-shared-libraries/README.md

 # android-arm64-shared-libraries
-cross compiled shared libraries for arm64 android
+Cross compiled shared libraries for arm64 android

+These are the runtimes used by [VSdroid]() app.
+Go to releases to download it